zarino/zarino.co.uk/_posts/2014-06-16-sinking-underground-with-merseyrail.md

 Today, however, they’re worlds apart.
 While the London Underground is a sprawling network of 270 stations and 11 lines, Merseyrail has a quarter as many stations and only 3 lines – most of which run overground.
 London Underground passengers make almost 1.2 billion journeys a year – roughly 40 times the number that take place on Merseyrail.

-{% img "Map of the Merseyrail network" "/media/merseyrail-map.jpg" %}
+{% img alt="Map of the Merseyrail network" srcset="/media/merseyrail-map.jpg 700w, /media/merseyrail-map@2x.jpg 1400w" src="/media/merseyrail-map.jpg" %}

 When I first approached Liverpool, almost 3 years ago, it was via Merseyrail.
 I’d taken an Arriva trains service from Hereford to Chester, and then a Merseyrail service to Liverpool Central.
 My enduring memory of the journey is one of poor lighting, grubby brown and cream walls, brutal rubberised flooring, and—worst of all—inherently poor graphic design.